mofosyne/QuickMathJS/readme.md

 ### Using `--sections` Feature

 If you have files where only specific sections are meant for calculations, you can use the `--sections` flag.
-This flag will evaluate only the portions surrounded by the ```math delimiters:
+This flag will evaluate only the portions surrounded by the ```calc delimiters:

 ```bash
 npx quickmath --sections path/to/your/file.md